Guairá Department: Geography

 In the department there are three natural zones that are very well differentiated.
 The first zone, near the Villarica or Ybyturuzu, hills, there are high lands and forests that are woody with steep slopes.
 The second zone, the central west, has fertile lands.
 In the southwest part one can find the third zone, the most fertile and populated area.
 Its large plains are good for raising cattle.
 Besides the Ybyturuzu hills, we can also find the hills of Pelado, Polilla, Itape, Leon, Cerrito and Tres Kandú, with 848 m, the highest peak in the country.

-The Guaira is surrounded by the Tebicuary River and its tributaries, like the Tebicuari-mi with many streams such as the Yhaca Guazu, Yhaca-mi, Aguapety, Guazu, and Tacuaras.
-Also, the Pirapo-guazu River and the Pirapo-mi stream are found in the area.
-In other zones of the department, we can find the Bobo, Orory, Mitaì, Caundy, Doña Juana and Paso Pindo streams.
+Guairá Department is mainly irrigated by the Tebicuarymi River, a tributary of the Paraguay River and by a network of tributary streams such as Yhaca Guazu, Aguapety, Guazu, Yhu, Mitay, Cristalino and Tacuaras.

 Weather

 The department has mild and good weather, with an average temperature of 21 degrees Celsius.
 In the summer, the maximum temperature is 38 degrees, and in the winter, the temperature goes down to 1 degree.
 It rains a lot during October and November.
 During the year, there is a total of 1,537 millimetres of rain.